KwatME/kwat/posts/Medicine/Pharma/How DayQuil and NyQuil Work/index.md

 title: How DayQuil and NyQuil Work
 ---

-## The active gradients of DayQuil and NyQuil are:
+## DayQuil and NyQuil have in common:

 - Dextromethorphan
 - Acetaminophen